Business Loan

 The short-term, interest-free loans are typically available for up to $50,000.
 They help businesses make it through the crisis period immediately after a disaster occurs.

-Small business owners in the sunshine state may be able to access loan money through federal economic development programs, many of which are run through the Small Business Administration (SBA).
+Small business owners in the Sunshine State may be able to access loan money through federal economic development programs, many of which are run through the SBA.
 The loans from these initiatives usually don’t come directly from the government.
-Instead, they are offered through SBA approved financial institutions.
-The government guarantees them up to a certain amount, topping out at 85 percent.
+Instead, they are offered through SBA-approved financial institutions.
+The government guarantees them up to a certain amount, reducing the risk to lenders and making qualified applicants more likely to gain approval.

 SBA 7(a) Loan Program